National Examination Board in Occupational Safety and Health: Accredited Learning Partners

 As of 2020, the NEBOSH International General Certificate in Occupational Health and Safety is available in Arabic, English, French, Portuguese, Spanish and Turkish.

 Graduation ceremony and annual awards

-Since 2006, candidates achieving a NEBOSH Diploma or Masters-level qualification have been invited to attend an annual graduation ceremony, which was regularly held at the University of Warwick.
+Since 2006, candidates achieving a NEBOSH Diploma or Masters-level qualification have been invited to attend an annual graduation ceremony, which is regularly held at the University of Warwick.
 In June 2018, almost 800 guests attended this event to see Diplomates receive their diplomas, including 100 HSE inspectors.

 Best Candidate awards are also presented at the annual ceremony to candidates achieving highest marks in the year for all certificate-level qualifications, diploma qualifications and for each separate unit (A, B, C and D) of the NEBOSH National Diploma.
 These are acknowledged in the annual report.